Tesla Model Y getting range boost to 315 miles, deliveries before April

 Tesla noted that while its “combined installed production capacity” for vehicles at Fremont is currently about 400,000, its ramp of Model Y “will be gradual as we will be adding additional machinery in various production shops.”

-After the expansions, Tesla claims that Model 3 and Model Y capacity, combined will be at 500,000 vehicles per year.
+After the expansions, Tesla claims that Model 3 and Model Y capacity, combined, will be at 500,000 vehicles per year.

 Tesla also confirmed that it has been gradually ramping up the local production of battery packs in Shanghai.
 “Due to strong initial customer response in China, our goal is to increase Model 3 capacity even further using existing facilities,” it stated.